 In this session we hope to de-mystify the sector through a discussion about a number of topics including an overview of the types of firms that exist, how they recruit, how to find work experience and other useful resources that can help build your knowledge about the sector.

 If you are planning to apply for a public sector role in the year ahead, this session is for you.
 The careers across the public sector are extremely diverse; from the Civil Service Fast Stream (FS) through dedicated graduate entry programmes within Local Government, NHS, social services, policing and direct entry routes into individual government departments, regulators and agencies.
 This session is intended to help you understand how best to use your summer and plan ahead to be ready when it comes to applying.
 Our panel will feature students and alumni who have applied successfully this year, and therefore are well placed to outline what to expect and share the tips, tactics and hard work that they think helped them to successfully negotiate the recruitment hurdles.

 Thinking of a career in the tech sector or in data science but did not study computer science?
-This session will provide an overview of the sector; the types of role and organisations available; ways to gain experience at Oxford, the typical entry points, and more.
+This session will cover the basics: an overview of the sector; the types of role and organisations available; ways to gain experience at Oxford and beyond; typical entry points; and further resources to explore more.

 Find out when and how to apply for pupillage (the ‘graduate job’ part of becoming a barrister) and mini-pupillage (the 2-5 days’ work experience offered by sets of chambers), as well as the for the £6m worth of scholarships offered by the four Inns of Court to help you find your training.

 Online Tuesday 2 May, 12:00-13:00